dumdan/dockws/environment/README.md

 ```
     <repo-name>/<image-name>:<tag>
 ```
-(it so happens that the Libre Office version was "5.0.4.2" when I did this !)
+(it so happens that the LibreOffice version was "5.0.4.2" when I did this !)

 ## Run your dockerized application(s)
 For this context - running desktop  applications - there shouldn't be many security concerns.
 In most cases, the desktop user is, also, (one of) the administrators of the machine.

 Running the applications (the corresponding Docker containers) depends _a lot_ on the nature of the applications.
-For the particular case of Libre Office, __I chose__ to restrict it's network access completely.
+For the particular case of LibreOffice, __I chose__ to restrict it's network access completely.
 This further aleviates most security concerns.
 Keep in mind, nonetheless, that the container **does** share the `X11 connection` and such a setup is, by default, vulnerable to potential container break-out.

 Back to business... we were at the _running the application_ stage.